sadighian/crypto-rl/common_components/README.md

 # Common Components
-As of August 14th, 2018.
+As of October 10th, 2018.

 ## 1. Overview
 The `common_components` module contains the base classes for the overall project.
-Each base class is overriden in the `bitfinex_connector` and `gdax_connector` projects.
+Each base class is overriden in the `bitfinex_connector` and `coinbase_connector` projects.

 ## 2. Base Classes